richtarcsikaron/PAD_PrototypeForMergeData/README.md

-This is a fast solution to make a prototype for data merging from excel tables.
+This is a fast solution to make a prototype for data merging from Excel tables.

 Content:
 - a PAD Desktop flow for building up the folders and prototype Excel tables